 Medical Council of India (MCI)’s recent guidelines on admission of person with specified disabilities into medical course under the disability quota has embroiled into controversy.
 There have been multiple litigations against MCI by successful National Eligibility cum Entrance Test candidates with disabilities across the country.
 In light of our new Rights of Persons with Disabilities Act 2016 and United Nations Convention on the Rights of Persons with Disabilities, I argue in this essay how these guidelines are unfair, discriminatory & unlawful.
 I quote Supreme Court judgements on reasonable accommodation, equality and discrimination and highlight the exclusion of doctors with disabilities in policy making.

-Keywords: Disabilities, UNCRPD, Dyslexia, Specific Learning Disability
+Keywords: Disabilities, UNCRPD, Dyslexia, Specific Learning Disability.
+Equal Opportunity (Education), Medical Education

 Introduction

 India ratified the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) in 2007 which made it mandatory to harmonise all its existing legislations in line with it [1].
-The result was the Rights of Persons with Disabilities (RPwD) Act, passed by the Parliament in 2016 and implemented on 19 April 2017 [2].
+The result was the Rights of Persons with Disabilities (RPwD) Act, passed by the Parliament in 2016 and implemented in 2017 [2].
 The legislation moves from a charity approach to a rights-based approach and safeguards human rights of people with disabilities.
 The number of disabilities were increased from seven to 21.
 The provisions of the said Act require that any person with benchmark disability (who has a minimum of 40% of a specified disability) is entitled, as a matter of right, to avail all the benefits and accommodations enshrined in the Act including 5% reservation in higher education [2].
+Accordingly, Medical Council of India (MCI) informs candidates for post graduate courses belonging to disability category that all 21 disabilities incorporated in the RPwD Act are considered as eligible in 2018 [3, 6].

-Armed with a progressive legislation, candidates with disabilities appeared in the National Eligibility cum Entrance Test (NEET) to seek admission to the medical course under the disability quota.
-Out of the 110 students selected under the disability quota this year, the Directorate of Medical Education, Mumbai declared eight student’s ineligible, all of whom has learning disabilities [3].
-Similar incidents of candidates with dyslexia, hearing impairment, low vision, dwarfism, upper limb disability, hemophilia being denied admission were reported across the country.
-These decisions were based on the recent ‘Guidelines for admission of person with specified disabilities’ prepared by an Expanded Committee on Disability constituted under Medical Council of India (MCI) [4].
+Armed with a progressive legislation and amendment in MCI Regulations, candidates with disabilities appeared in the National Eligibility cum Entrance Test (NEET-UG) to seek admission to the medical course under the disability quota.
+Out of the 110 students selected under the disability quota this year, the Directorate of Medical Education, Mumbai declared eight student’s ineligible, all of whom has learning disabilities [4].
+Similar incidents of candidates with dyslexia, hearing impairment, low vision, dwarfism, upper limb disability, haemophilia being denied admission were reported across the country [5].
+These decisions were based on the recent ‘Guidelines for admission of person with specified disabilities’ prepared by an Expanded Committee on Disability constituted under Medical Council of India (MCI) [6].
 Candidate with low vision and dyslexia has already challenged it in the Supreme Court.

 What are the new MCI Guidelines?

-Last year, a candidate with thalassemia knocked the doors of Supreme Court and successfully got admission into medical course under the disability quota.
-MCI, earlier this year, communicated to all Counselling Authorities that all candidates with these 21 benchmark disabilities are eligible to take benefit of disability quota in the medical course.
-Later, in pursuance of the communication from Ministry of Health and Family Welfare (MoHFW), MCI submitted their new guidelines on 5th June 2018 which are yet to be ratified.
+Last year, a candidate with thalassemia knocked the doors of Supreme Court and successfully got admission into medical course under the disability quota [3].
+MCI, earlier this year, communicated to all Counselling Authorities that all candidates with these 21 benchmark disabilities are eligible to take benefit of disability quota in the medical course [3, 6].
+Later, in pursuance of the communication from Ministry of Health and Family Welfare (MoHFW), MCI submitted their new guidelines on 5th June 2018[6]which are yet to be ratified.